Pumpkin Cheesecake Bars

 What makes them irresistible to even the naysayers?
 It may be their smooth, creamy filling, a sublime blend of warm, fall spices, sweet pumpkin, and tangy-tart cheesecake filling.
 The ratio of filling to dense, graham cracker crust is also perfect.
 And then there are the mesmerizing swirls: a dessert this pretty must be eaten, and it was, right down to the very last bar.

-Pumpkin cheesecake bars will be a blue-ribbon addition to your Friendsgiving table.
-Afterwards, you can regale your mother with tales of potluck victory — the oohs and aahs, the empty dessert tray — and maybe, just maybe, she’ll let you bring a pan to her Thanksgiving.
+Pumpkin cheesecake bars will be a blue-ribbon addition at any small, socially distant holiday celebration, from a tiny Friendsgiving to an autumnal barbecue.
+Afterwards, you can regale your mother with tales of victory — the oohs and aahs, the recipe requests — and maybe, just maybe, she’ll let you bring a pan to her Thanksgiving.

 Our tip: These bars definitely get better overnight, so go ahead and make them one day ahead.
 (But only if you think you can resist eating them.)

 2 cups graham cracker crumbs

 ¼ cup light brown sugar

 ½ tsp ground ginger